top of page

 Proper Position For Praying

-When we read scriptures we see the common potions that prayer took place from was on the knees, with hands stretched out to heaven:
+When we read scriptures we see the common positions that prayer took place from was on the knees, with hands stretched out to heaven:

 Psalm 28:2